zackmdavis/Less_Wrong_Drafts/athenian_soccer_team_hullabaloo.md

 > From this perspective, Socrates looks much less like a hero whose sharp wit punctured the inflated egos of various Athenian Ayn Rand villains, and much more like someone who found a clever exploit in the system, siphoning status without making a corresponding contribution.

 I found this fascinating because [the same comparison had occurred to me independently](https://www.lesswrong.com/posts/vfjptEJ2oahLqRyZz/justice-cherryl).
-I'm reminded of this passage:
+I'm reminded of this passage from _Atlas Shrugged_:

 > It was his sudden, angry "so you don't trust me?" snapped in answer to her first, innocent questions that made her realize she did not—when the doubt had not yet formed in her mind and she had fully expected that the answers would resassure her.
 She had learned, in the slums of her childhood, that honest people were never touchy about the matter of being trusted.